 - Encouragement is a key ingredient!
 An ASCD publication found that children are very attuned to the feedback of adults.
 When the adult makes encouraging faces or comments, children are more likely to explore further.

 - Curiosity can drive connections.
-Encourage your curious son by introducing him to the experts around him and how they are willing to share their knowledge.
+Encourage your curious child by introducing them to the experts around them and how they are willing to share their knowledge.
 “Why do chameleons change color?”, “That’s a good question!
-Let’s ask the vet when we go visit him!”.
+Let’s ask the vet when we go visit!”.

-During this time there will be some questions going on in your little one’s brain that will seem like miss behavior.
+During this time there will be some questions going on in your little one’s brain that will seem like misbehaviors.
 For example, “What happens if I drop this egg on the floor?”.
-Rather than discouraging him, try creating a safe space to explore that!
+Rather than discouraging them, try creating a safe space to explore that!
 “How about we make a cake and you help me add the eggs?”.

 Sometimes children’s unending questions seem overwhelming and can challenge our knowledge.
 We have to remember that their curiosity is their drive to understand and explore the world.
 So, the best thing we can do to foster their lifelong learning and creativity is the answer: “That’s a good question!
 Let’s find out!”.